yashodhanrajanpawar/Project-DSA-Repo/README.md

         // Iterate through all possible partitions and find
         // the minimum cuts needed
         for (int k = i; k < j; k++) {
-            int cuts = minPalPartition(str, i, k)
+            // NOTE: 1+ for each cut we make int cuts = minPalPartition(str, i, k)
                     + minPalPartition(str, k + 1, j) + 1;
             minCuts = Math.min(minCuts, cuts);
         }

-        return minCuts;
+        // No palindrome and no cuts could be made return minCuts;
     }
 }